Best Winter Country Sticks

 Chilly winter days mean different things to different people.
 While some love cuddling in front of a fireplace, enjoying the feeling of being snowed in, some of us can't wait to get wrapped up in warm clothes, step outside and go for a long walk in the countryside.
 If you are a hiker who can't imagine staying in for months on end, you know how important it is to use proper gear when walking in the snow.

 Whether you use a walking stick throughout the year, or only need an extra hand when the ground gets really slippery, our list of Best Winter Country Sticks is here to inspire you in your search for the perfect hiking companion.
-With so many great country sticks to choose from, it's hard to know exactly what you need, so here are our top tips and suggestions:
+Take a look below at our best sticks this year.

 Chestnut Bark Hiking Staff